m-piovesan/RSnode/README.md

 # RSnode

 Learning some stuff about node / backend.
-Using RockeSeat's Ignite as a guide.
+Using RocketSeat's Ignite as a guide.